nilsmehlhorn/blog/posts/ngrx-unserializable-data/index.md

 ## Conclusion

 Serializibility is an important aspect when managing state with NgRx.
 While it requires us to deviate from certain types there's a serializable replacement or at least a feasible workaround for every case.
-If your specific use-case is not listed, drop me a comment and we'll add it.
+If your specific use-case is not covered, drop me a comment and we'll add it.